antequ/fastlinkingnumbers/README.md

 # Fast Linking Numbers

+This branch is **solely built for the purposes of reproducing Tables 1 and 2 in the paper**, for the [Graphics Replicability Stamp Initiative](http://www.replicabilitystamp.org/).
+The original code is in the master branch, which you can access [here](https://github.com/antequ/fastlinkingnumbers).

 <p align="center"><img src="https://graphics.stanford.edu/papers/fastlinkingnumbers/assets/RepImage.jpg" alt="Fast Linking Numbers" width="480"/></p>

 This tool, called `verifycurves`, takes input models that consist of closed-loop curves, and outputs a topology certificate as a `.txt` file.
 It is based on [Qu and James 2021].
 Among the different linking-number computation methods described in [Qu and James 2021], this tool supports using Barnes–Hut or direct summation to evaluate the Gauss linking integral.